minetest-mods/drawers/README.md

 - [x] Support pipeworks
 - [ ] Support hoppers (needs hoppers mod change)
 - [ ] Make drawers upgradable
+- [x] Add drawers in all wood types

 ## Bug reports and suggestions
 You can report bugs and suggest ideas on [GitHub](http://github.com/lnj2/drawers/issues/new),